 If the texture of your steamed milk is bubbly, or it’s too thin or too thick, you never going to pour great latte art.
 It really is fundamental, if the texture is wrong, you’re just not going to get tight, well-defined patterns.

 My basic tip is that the finished milk texture should look like melted ice cream.
 It’s going to take practice, adding a little more or less air in during steaming, but after a while you’ll start to hear & feel when the texture is just right.
-Here are some specific tips on getting a nice, silky milk texture.

 Also, full cream (whole) milk is the best place to start.
 It holds together longer before separating, and resists foaming too much unlike skim or light milk.

 I teach baristas to start by swirling the crema in the cup.
 Mixing the crema together provides a smooth, even surface which allows the pattern to flow evenly & symmetrically onto the surface.

 Evening out the crema also maintains a balanced flavour at the end when you're serving it to the customer.

 Mistake #3: waiting too long to start pouring